David-OConnor/stm32-hal/README.md

 - ADC unimplemented on F4
 - ADC3 unimplemented on H7
 - Low power modes beyond sleep and cstop aren't implemented for H7
+- WB is missing features relating to radio and second core operations